marick/lens2/mostly_words/tutorial02-nested.md

 ## Defining a lens maker

-There are two ways to define a lens maker: coding one up from scratch, or composing existing functions.
+There are two ways to define a lens maker: coding one up from scratch, or composing existing lens makers.
 The first way is rare and more complicated, so I'll put that off and talk only about composition.

 Suppose I frequently want to descend two levels into a nested map.
 Rather than write code like: